 According to the Federal Sex Discrimination Act, it’s illegal to discriminate against a woman on the basis that she is breastfeeding.
 Employers must make reasonable attempts to accommodate you if you want to breastfeed or express milk while at work.

 Some workplaces are now accredited by the Australian Breastfeeding Association as Breastfeeding Friendly Workplaces.
 These workplaces make it easier for breastfeeding mums returning to work.
 For more information about which workplaces are already accredited and how you can go about getting your own workplace accredited, see Breastfeeding Friendly Workplace

 Carers and breastfeeding

-Sometimes, babies will refuse a bottle from their mum or if they know mum’s nearby.
+Sometimes babies will refuse a bottle from their mums or will refuse if they know their mums are nearby.
 If this happens, your carer might introduce the bottle or cup to your baby.
-Leaving the carer with a piece of your clothing can also help to settle your baby if she gets upset because you aren’t there.
+Leaving the carer with a piece of your clothing can also help to settle your baby if he gets upset because you aren’t there.

 Plan ahead and start expressing a few weeks before returning to work so you can have some expressed milk in reserve.

 If you’re having any difficulty with breastfeeding and returning to work, help is available.

 Useful contacts are your child and family health nurse, GP or a lactation consultant.
 An Australian Breastfeeding Association (ABA) counsellor can also help – phone the National Breastfeeding Helpline on 1800 686 268.